glynnforrest/reform/README.md

 [![Build Status](https://travis-ci.org/glynnforrest/reform.png)](https://travis-ci.org/glynnforrest/reform)

 The Reform library makes it easy to create forms in PHP.
-Create a form, add rows and validation, then simply echo it to the browser.
+Create a form, add rows and validation, then call `render()`.
 Everything else is done automatically - checking for submissions, validating data, setting values, creating labels and error messages, handling CSRF...

 For greater control, the form can be rendered row-by-row, or even in individual pieces.
 You can use only a few features without the rest